DiamondLightSource/discorpy/docs/source/usage/demo_01.rst

     .. figure:: figs/example_01/fig5.png
+        :name: fig_27
         :figwidth: 100 %
         :align: center
         :figclass: align-center

-      Figure 5. (a) Unwarpped horizontal lines. (b) Unwarpped vertical lines.
+        . (a) Unwarpped horizontal lines. (b) Unwarpped vertical lines.

     .. figure:: figs/example_01/fig6.png
+        :name: fig_28
         :figwidth: 100 %
         :align: center
         :figclass: align-center

-      Figure 6.
         Residual of the unwarpped points.
 Note that the origin of the coordinate system is at the center of distortion. (a) For horizontal lines.
         (b) For vertical lines.

-- As can be seen from Fig. 6 the accuracy of the correction results is sub-pixel.
+- As can be seen from :numref:`fig_28` the accuracy of the correction results is sub-pixel.
   The last step of the workflow is to use the determined model for correcting images.

     .. code-block:: python